sociomantic-tsunami/ocean/README.rst

 That said, for now Ocean is only intended to work with D 2.070.x, but even that is not possible at the moment because of some changes needed in the upstream compiler that are still pending.
 Because of this a patched *transitional* compiler is needed.
-The patces needed to compile the ``dmd-transitional`` compiler are located in `docker/dmd-transitional/patches
+The patches needed to compile the ``dmd-transitional`` compiler are located in `docker/dmd-transitional/patches
 <https://github.com/sociomantic-tsunami/ocean/tree/v2.4.x/docker/dmd-transitional/patches>`_.